gbroques/perceptron/README.md

 on pip's documentation.

 ### Installing
-It's recommended you use `virtualenv` to create an isolated Python environment and manage per-project dependencies.
+It's recommended you use `virtualenv` to create isolated Python environments.

 You can find details on [virtualenv's documentation](https://virtualenv.pypa.io/en/stable/).